Souliote War (1789–1793): Conflict

 Hostilities began in February 1789, when Ali Pasha's men attacked a group of Souliotes in Louro and stole their cattle.
 The Souliotes responded by launching an offensive from the Lakka village and killed any Muslim they encountered.
-Ali Pasha dispatched an army of 3,000 Turco-Albanians to pursue the Souliotes back into their mountain strongholds.
+Ali Pasha dispatched an army of 3,000 Ottoman Albanians to pursue the Souliotes back into their mountain strongholds.
 Hoping to divide Ali's lands between themselves, Ibrahim Pasha of Vlorë, Mustapha Pasha of Delvinë, Cham Aghas and the Beys of Gjirokastër secretly aided the Souliotes and opened a new front against him in Korçë.
 The Souliotes thus found themselves temporarily allied with their erstwhile enemies.
 In May, Ali Pasha received a firman from the Ottoman sultan, supporting his war against Souli.
 Ali Pasha captured Souliote lands lying beyond mount Tomaros, however he offered them peace on favorable terms to focus his attention on their allies.
 Negotiations were initiated with the mediation of the Metropolitan of Ioannina.
 Having suffered heavy casualties and seeing that Russian aid had yet to arrive, the Souliotes signed the peace agreement in June.
 The treaty resulted in their appointment as armatoloi.
 The leaders of Souliotes gave Ali Pasha five of their children as hostages, in accordance to their traditional law.
 A small minority of Souliotes that were not included in the treaty continued their armed struggle, robbing and massacring civilians regardless of their religious affiliation as far as Makrynoros and Pindus.
 Ali Pasha defeated Mustapha Pasha and Ibrahim Pasha in a series of fierce clashes that took place in the vicinity of Kastoria and Korçë that lasted throughout the summer.

 Admiral Samuel Gibbs who replaced Zaborovsky, scolded the Souliotes for abandoning the service to the Russian crown in an official letter.
 Confusion ensued after Sotiris, Bitsilis and the Souliotes exchanged accusations of embezzling Russian funds.
 The Russian authorities received conflicting reports about the outcome of the hostilities due to this conflict.
 Realizing that the longevity of their peace with Ali Pasha depended entirely on the outcome of the Russo-Turkish War, the Souliotes dispatched Panos Tziras and Christos Lakkiotis to the Russian court in Saint Petersburg to clear their name.
 They were denied an audience in December 1789 but were granted admission in April 1790, receiving the empress' support.